 If I was live streaming using Facebook live producer, I would either have a presentation or a document and I would share that on my screen.
 That’s how I would do it.

 Now, if you want to get a little bit fancy there is software that you can use that allows you to share your screen, like what you just saw there.
 I personally use Ecamm, and they have software that allows you to share your screen really easily.
 Let me see if I can do this.
-So with Ecamm live, I really love Ecamm live because they allow you to also share your screen and it’s a similar concept where you can choose a monitor, choose a tab or whatever you want to choose.
+With Ecamm live, I really love Ecamm live because they allow you to also share your screen and it’s a similar concept where you can choose a monitor, choose a tab or whatever you want to choose.

 I haven’t set it up ’cause that was a bit of an oversight on my behalf, but if I wanted to I would do this.
-So this is a little bit of inception.
+This is a little bit of inception.
 This is my very messy desktop and this is probably not the best way to do it, but as you can see with my, this is Ecamm live and then in this section here, next to the camera, I can share a screen and when I press that icon, it allows me to switch between my camera and also my monitor as well.

 You can do that using a software, whether that’s Facebook or whether that is the party software, other software that you can use to share your screen when you’re live streaming.
 Live is another great one that allows you to do it.